Refari Data Security

 In accordance with our payment gateway’s best practice, we do not store full payment details on our Refari servers.
 Transmitting this data over SSL to Stripe.com for storage and management.
 Stripe’s data security information can be found here.

-Internal Multi-Factor Authentication and access restriction
+Internal Multi-Factor Authentication & Access Restrictions

-Refari sign-in Multi-Factor Authentication - Available on request
+Refari Sign-In Multi-Factor Authentication (Available on Request)

 Need more information?